-At December 31, 2022, the District has \$969,418 in deposits (collected bank balances), consisting of \$584,045 in demand deposits within three separate banks and \$156,094 in time and savings accounts, and \$229,319 in certificates of deposits held as investments, within two separate banks.
-The demand deposits at Hancock Whitney Bank were not secured from risk.
-The collected bank balance totaled \$471,857.
-The bank did not have pledged securities in excess of the federal deposit insurance.
+At December 31, 2023, the District has \$1,046,324 in deposits (collected bank balances), consisting of \$653,959 in demand deposits within three separate banks and \$190,282 in time and savings accounts in one bank, and \$229,681 in certificates of deposits held as investments, within two separate banks.
+The demand deposits at Hancock Whitney Bank were secured from risk by \$250,000 in federal deposit insurance and \$281,644 in pledged securities.
+The collected bank balance at Hancock Whitney totaled \$531,644.
 Per Louisiana Revised Statute 39:1218, deposits over the federal deposit insurance limit are to be secured by collateral.
-The remaining demand deposits and the time and savings accounts from the two other banks are secured from risk by \$250,000 of federal deposit insurance.
-The District had \$21,732 in trust accounts that are insured separately.
+The demand deposits and time and savings deposits at Citizens Savings Bank were secured from risk by \$250,000 in federal deposit insurance and \$9,864 in pledged letters of credit.
+The collected bank balance at Citizens Savings Bank was \$259,864.
+The remaining demand deposits from the other bank are secured from risk by \$250,000 of federal deposit insurance.
+The District had \$31,872 in trust accounts that are insured separately.
 The certificate of deposits are held at two banks which are insured through federal deposit insurance.